only search B.P. Lama Jyotisha

 • and these accidents happen during the periods and sub-periods of the planets concerned."

-• Your children's career, especially the career of the first child, is seen in 10th-from-5thdhana bhava.
-(Also see 10th-from-L-5, and second house within saptamsha.)
+• Your children's career, especially the career of the first child, is seen in 10th-from-5th dhana bhava.
+(Also see 10th-from-vidya-pati-5 , and second house within saptamsha.)

 Skandha / Personal Character / Values

-2nd-house of "character" is the repository of the huge "heap" of psychic constructs which define and structure the mind.
-The psychic structure is generated by a "pile-up" of imprints left on the field of the subconscious by past experiences.
+Bhava-2 indicates the lineage values-fulfillment which shape the social character.
+Dhanabhava may form the repository of the huge heap of psychic constructs which define and structure the mind.
+The psychic structure is generated by a pile-up of imprints left on the field of the subconscious by past experiences.

-In English, the word "character" comes from the Greek "kharakter" meaning "an engraved mark".
-(From "kharax" meaning "pointed stake.")
-Character means the traits which are "engraved" or "carved into" the personality.
-Any parent will attest that children show individual character almost from the first moment of birth.
+In English, the word character comes from the Greek kharakter meaning an engraved mark .
+(From kharax meaning pointed stake.)
+Character means the traits which are engraved = carved into the personality.
+Any parent may attest that children show individual character almost from the first moment of birth.

 Family narrative, source of values and lineage identity

-the second most basic form of wealth or well-being is belonging within the family, and the social identity we develop through speech communication within the family.
+the second most basic form of financial well-being is belonging within the family, and the social identity we develop through speech communication within the family.

 • Individual family members will participate in the family lineage history, but each person can also be known and experienced as distinct personalities:

-• Father is individually known through dharma bhava, Surya, 9th-from-Surya, and the stronger of either Ravi or L9 in dwadamsha (D-12).
+• Father is individually known through dharma bhava, Surya , 9th-from-Surya, and the stronger of either Ravi or Dharmesha-9 in dwadashamamsha -10 (D-12).

 History and Tradition

-• Core morality, timing of religious ritual and celebrations, knowledge of sacred texts, old stories, history, ancestry, ritual foods, "comfort foods", mother tongue, speech dialect and intonation, old songs - form one's basic cultural education through oral tradition.
+• Core morality, timing of temple discourse and celebrations, knowledge of sacred texts, old stories, history, ancestry, ritual foods, comfort foods , mother tongue, speech dialect and intonation, old songs - form one's basic cultural education through oral tradition.

 • Cultural education, knowledge of history, banking, conservation, understanding of public values, and creation of public social policy are all encompassed within the second house.